chpxu/dotfiles/README.md

 The `home-manager switch` should be good to go.
 #### To-Do
 - [x] The background on the sidebar content is incorrect.
-- [ ] Check settings have been applied.
+- [x] Check settings have been applied.
+Achieved with symlinking.
 ### Discord
 NOTE: theming the main Discord client or using third-party client is against ToS and if discovered, could get your account banned.
 Do this at your own risk.